freqtrade/freqtrade/docs/data-download.md

 ## Trades (tick) data

 By default, `download-data` sub-command downloads Candles (OHLCV) data.
-Some exchanges also provide historic trade-data via their API.
+Most exchanges also provide historic trade-data via their API.
 This data can be useful if you need many different timeframes, since it is only downloaded once, and then resampled locally to the desired timeframes.

-Since this data is large by default, the files use the feather fileformat by default.
+Since this data is large by default, the files use the feather file format by default.
 They are stored in your data-directory with the naming convention of `<pair>-trades.feather` (`ETH_BTC-trades.feather`).
 Incremental mode is also supported, as for historic OHLCV data, so downloading the data once per week with `--days 8` will create an incremental data-repository.

 To use this mode, simply add `--dl-trades` to your call.
-This will swap the download method to download trades, and resamples the data locally.
+This will swap the download method to download trades.
+If `--convert` is also provided, the resample step will happen automatically and overwrite eventually existing OHLCV data for the given pair/timeframe combinations.

 !!!
-Warning "do not use"
+Warning "Do not use"
-    You should not use this unless you're a kraken user.
-Most other exchanges provide OHLCV data with sufficient history.
+    You should not use this unless you're a kraken user (Kraken does not provide historic OHLCV data).
+    Most other exchanges provide OHLCV data with sufficient history, so downloading multiple timeframes through that method will still proof to be a lot faster than downloading trades data.

+!!!
+Note "Kraken user"
+    Kraken users should read [this](exchanges.md#historic-kraken-data) before starting to download data.

 Example call: